strizer86/strizer86.github.io/README.md

 - Slim Tracker (Same items, bosses, & hints tracked as Full Tracker but without the tabs)
 - Min Tracker (Minimalist layout featuring just the key items)

+How does it work?
+Everything functions like your standard emotracker pack for the most part with a few additions.
+The Hint tab allows for "checklist" style tracking of Path of the Void (PotV) hints, as well as barren areas & world hints.
+Direct hints can be tracked here or the map.
+The Boss Guide shows elemental weaknesses along with useful status effects.
+The player can toggle ones they have at the top and it will highlight the boss vulnerabilities.

+The World 1 & 2 "Lock/Open" options are set to match your seed settings.
+If world 2 is locked it will be opened when you have Adamantite & if world 3 is locked it will be opened upon beating ExDeath in world 2.

+End Goal
+The end goal of this pack was not only to help me learn the rando, but combine commonly used resources into a single spot without it looking convoluted.
+Essentially this meant picking the most important info from the boss spreadsheet and making a hint tracker that's easily visible & functional with few clicks.

 Changelog

+1.1.4.1
+- Fixed issue with recent changes not being reflected in Mid layout

 1.1.4.0
 - Added "Death" to Wingraptor weaknesses